Does Sleep Matters prescribe medications?

 What Is Cognitive Behaviour Therapy (CBT)?

 Cognitive Behaviour Therapy, or CBT, is a form of psychological therapy that has been shown to be a very effective treatment for a range of problems including Insomnia, fatigue, and other sleep problems.
+In fact CBT for Insomnia is the recommended first line treatment for insomnia and is more effective than medication in the long term.
 CBT aims to help patients identify and change unhelpful thoughts, beliefs, and behaviours in order to produce a positive change.
 It is a treatment that is focussed mainly in the ‘here and now’ and it requires that you are active in your treatment.
 It can be challenging to make changes, but you will be supported every step of the way.

 How long are the sessions and how many sessions will I need to attend?